Amy Errett, Chair, Founder and CEO, Madison Reed

 Stephen J. Davis, Partner, Banneker Partners

-Erby L. Foster, Jr., Director, Diversity & Inclusion, The Clorox Company
+Erby L. Foster, Jr., Director, Diversity & Inclusion, Clorox Company

 Nicole Harris, Corporate Counsel, Pacific Gas and Electric Company

-Dixie Horning, Executive Director, National Center of Excellence in Women’s Health; Director, Finance and Administration, Department of Obstetrics, Gynecology & Reproductive Sciences, UCSF; Director, Finance and Administration, Department of Anthropology, History and Social Medicine.
+Dixie D. Horning, Executive Director, National Center of Excellence in Women's Health; Director, Finance and Administration, Department of Obstetrics, Gynecology & Reproductive Sciences, UCSF; Director, Finance and Administration, Department of Anthropology, History and Social Medicine, UCSF

 Christopher Lord, Managing Partner, Criterion Capital Management

-Shireen McSpadden, Deputy Director, SF Department of Aging & Adult Services
+Shireen McSpadden, Deputy Director, San Francisco Department of Aging & Adult Services

 Craig D. Ramsey, Retired, Unaffiliated